Rostrato chandelier made of Murano glass from the 1940s

 Chandelier Rostrato made of Murano glass from the 1940s, six-arm with E14 mignon socket, suitable for re-electrification, in good condition; only three small leaves remain in the furnace, which have already been ordered by sample.
 Perfect for lighting a dining table with excellent luminous efficiency thanks to LED bulb technology, which does not heat the glass significantly.

-Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture originates from the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+There are many styles characterizing antique furniture, but we can highlight a few key ones.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word *barocco*—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese *barocco* – meaning an irregularly developed pearl.
+These were highly representative pieces of furniture, literally dripping with splendor and playing a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
+It used brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite specific but offered many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
 It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+This is very important when searching for an exclusive antique suitable for your interior.

 Attributes / Details